-• Manage tantrums and misbehaviour
+• understand and manage tantrums and meltdowns

 “We see the evidence.